1954 FIFA World Cup: Final: "The Miracle of Bern"

 Hungary's Ferenc Puskás played again in the final, even though he was not fully fit.
 Despite this he put his team ahead after only six minutes and with Zoltán Czibor adding another two minutes later it seemed that the pre-tournament favourites would take the title.
 However, with a quick goal from Max Morlock in the 10th minute and an equaliser by Helmut Rahn in the 19th, the tide began to turn.

-The second half saw telling misses by the Hungarian team.
+The second half featured telling misses by the Hungarian team.
 Barely six minutes before the end of the match, the popular German radio reporter Herbert Zimmermann delivered the most famous line in the German commentary, recommending that "Rahn should shoot from deep", which he did.
 The second goal from Rahn gave West Germany a 3–2 lead while the Hungarian reporter György Szepesi burst into tears.
 Later, Zimmermann called Puskás offside before he kicked the ball into Toni Turek's net with 2 minutes left.
 While referee William Ling pointed to the centre spot, linesman Griffiths signalled offside.
 After a one-minute consultation, Ling disallowed the claimed equaliser.

-The West Germans were handed the Jules Rimet Trophy as World Cup winners, while the crowd sang along to the tune of the national anthem of Germany–there was disquiet in the stadium as the Germans fans decided to sing the (too) well known anthem's first stanza Deutschland über alles, instead of the uncontroversial third Unity and Justice and Freedom which was supposed to be sung at official events according to a 1952 decree.
+The West Germans were handed the Jules Rimet Trophy as World Cup winners, while the crowd sang along to the tune of the national anthem of Germany – there was disquiet in the stadium as the Germans fans decided to sing the anthem's first stanza Deutschland über alles, instead of the uncontroversial third Unity and Justice and Freedom which was supposed to be sung at official events according to a 1952 decree.
 In Germany the success is known as the "Miracle of Bern" (Das Wunder Von Bern), and was memorialised in a 2003 film of the same name.
-For the Hungarians, the defeat was a disaster, and remains controversial due to apparent refereeing errors and claims of doping.
+For the Hungarians, the defeat was a disaster, and remains controversial for apparent refereeing errors and claims of doping.

 One controversy concerns the 2–2 equaliser.
 Hungarian goalie Gyula Grosics jumped to catch Fritz Walter's corner shot, but Hans Schäfer obstructed him (in plain sight of TV cameras), allowing the ball to reach Rahn, who then scored.
 Another controversy concerns allegations of doping.
 Though teammates steadfastly denied this rumour, German historian Guido Knopp claimed in a 2004 documentary for German public channel ZDF that the players were injected with shots of vitamin C at half-time, using a needle earlier taken from a Soviet sports doctor.
-This would explain both the better condition of the West German team in the second half and the wave of jaundice among their players following the tournament.
+This resulted in both the better condition of the West German team in the second half and the wave of jaundice among their players following the tournament.
 A Leipzig University study in 2010 posited that the West German players had been injected with the banned substance methamphetamine.

 Most controversial was the offside ruling for Puskás's intended 87th-minute equaliser.
 The camera filming the official footage was in a bad position to judge the situation, but eyewitnesses claimed that the referee was wrong, including West German substitute player Alfred Pfaff.
 In 2004, North German regional public channel NDR aired unofficial footage appearing to show that Puskás was onside.